mwiraszka/LondonChessClub/README.md

 <summary>v5.4.1 - June 21st, 2025</summary>

 - 🚀 When logged in as an admin, display headers in Members Table in the old order to allow for easier comparing & syncing
+- 🐛 Refresh expiring images in batches to reduce load time

 </details>